stuarthayhurst/ammonite-engine/docs/CONTRIBUTING.md

     - It'll also enable graphics API debug warnings, messages and errors
       - This will use a debug graphics context, if available
     - Each object is compiled with debugging symbols, and `strip` is skipped
-  - Before swapping back to regular builds, run `make clean`
-  - `make debug` will create a fresh build every time
+  - Run `make clean` whenever swapping between regular and debug builds
   - `DEBUG=true make ...` can be used on any target, and only rebuilds changed objects
     - If an initial `make clean` isn't used, the build may fail or produce broken results